 While we lived there, we joked about el tapόn de Bayamόn, which meant “the traffic jams,” which were extreme in an area known as Bayamόn.
 We joked about how P.R. was always been behind the times, especially when it came to television viewing, where we were still watching Laugh-in while, stateside, Americans were watching Saturday Night Live.

 On September 20, 2017, Hurricane Maria destroyed that throw-back lifestyle by ruining 100% of their electrical grid.
-Maria catapulted the island back to the 19th century, far more behind the times than I could ever have imagined.
+Maria catapulted the island back to the 19th century, far more behind times that I could ever have imagined.

 Except in the San Juan metropolitan area, where food and water was first distributed and done so quickly, if you travelled only fifteen minutes outside of the city, you could easily see that Puerto Rico had been plunged backwards over a hundred years ago.
 Maria made it so that it was no longer uncommon to meet people, even over a week out from the hurricane, who had not received help, save for their neighbors.

 Puerto Rico’s residents for the most part began to live a lifestyle that I had only heard of in stories.
 My mom would tell me how she foraged for water chestnuts, a crunchy prize in the town in which she was born, Guaraguao, which in English means chicken hawk.
 From the stream behind her home, they pitched fresh water into huge metal pots for cooking.
 Washing clothes and bathing in that stream were regular activities.
 In the videos I was watching on the news, that’s what Puerto Ricans were doing once again.